- Renewed for seasons 2 and 3 by Amazon

 How many seasons will Invincible get?

-We don’t know.
 In total, there are 144 Invincible comics, which spanned 15 years of Kirkman and Walker’s careers.
-While the TV adaptation altered the order of certain plot points for season 1, the first eight episodes only covered the first 23 issues.
-If a similar trajectory is maintained for future seasons, Amazon Prime’s Invincible series would finish up at around the season 7 or 8 mark.
+The TV adaptation altered the order of certain plot points for season 1, but the first eight episodes only covered the first 23 issues.
+If a similar trajectory is maintained for future seasons, Invincible would end around the season 7 or 8 mark.

-According to Kirkman, though, there could be more or less than that.
-Speaking to ScreenRant after season 1 ended, he said that the series’ creative team has a “rough roadmap for where things from the comics will fall”.
+According to Kirkman, however, there could be more or less than that.
+Speaking to ScreenRant, he said that the series’ creative team has a “rough roadmap for where things from the comics will fall”.
 Additionally, Kirkman told Inverse that he “could see it going for five… seven… even 10 years.
 Maybe we run out of comic books and… we do 100 seasons.”

 Of course, that last number is Kirkman being excited about his own property, but we could certainly see Invincible running for at least five seasons.
-If audiences want to see more, Amazon would be silly not to continue renewing the animated series.
-After all, it’s had huge success with its live-action adaptation of The Boys, so Invincible could follow a similar path and make Amazon Prime Video the go-to streamer for R-rated comic book content.
+If audiences want more, Amazon would be silly to end it after three seasons.

-- The Boys season 3: what we know so far
+- Here's what we know so far about The Boys season 3